 What does the RegTool.exe file do?

-The RegTool.exe process is also known as RegTool MFC Application and is a part of Classic Client (Version 6.3 for 64 bits, 6.1 for 64 bits, 6.0 Patch3 for 64 bits) or, as the case may be, RegTool Application.
+The RegTool.exe process is also known as RegTool MFC Application and is a part of Classic Client (Version 6.1 for 64 bits, 6.3 for 64 bits, 6.0 Patch3 for 64 bits) or, as the case may be, RegTool Application.
 This software is produced by Gemalto.
-An obsolete or defective version of RegTool.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of RegTool.exe can cause problems for your computer, ranging from slowness to error messages like these:

 - RegTool.exe has encountered a problem and needs to close.